 - agree an appropriate expected return date with the student

-- advise them to expect a letter from Student Services about two to three months prior to their return date
+- advise them to expect a letter from Student Support about two to three months prior to their return date

 - advise the student that the process will work collaboratively with them to assess their support needs and determine whether return is advisable

 - complete Academic Registry paperwork

-- respond to Student Services’ request for information on the student to aid with the Return to Study process
+- respond to Student Support’ request for information on the student to aid with the Return to Study process

 Student Support will:

 - monitor the return date and approximately two to three months prior to return start the Return to Study Process

 - write to the student approximately three months prior to their return date to ask the student to complete a self-assessment and asking permission to request medical reports for Return to Study purposes